nkechiokehi/employee-turnover-prediction/README.md

 * Gradient Boosting: Recall = 94%
 * Random Forest: Recall = 97% (Best Model)

-Random Forest was selected due to its ability to capture the highest number of at-risk employees.
+Random Forest was selected due to its ability to capture the highest number of at risk employees, making it the most effective model for minimizing missed turnover cases.
 ---

 ## Risk Segmentation Strategy